La présente publication est aussi disponible en français.

 As LAC employees, we are required to demonstrate objectivity and impartiality in the exercise of our duties and in our decision-making, whether related to a staffing process, financial awards or penalties to external parties, transfer payments, program operations or any other exercise of responsibility.

 We shall not grant preferential treatment.
-In addition, before providing extraordinary help to any person or entity that has business dealings with the government, we are to inform our immediate supervisor and obtain his or her support.
+In addition, before providing extraordinary help to any person or entity that has business dealings with the government, we are to discuss with our manager, the LAC values and ethics team or the COI officer.
 Furthermore, we shall not disadvantage any person or entity that has business dealings with the government.
-We are required to inform our supervisor of situations involving a person or entity with which we have a personal relationship (e.g., contract, recruitment, transfer payment, collaboration, etc.) so that appropriate measures can be taken.
+We are required to inform our manager, the LAC values and ethics team or the COI officer of a file or a situation involving a person or entity with which we have a personal relationship (e.g., contract, recruitment, transfer payment, collaboration, etc.) so that appropriate measures can be taken.